patrickcping/pingidentity-sample-github-cicd/README.md

-# Sample Github CICD Pipeline - PingFederate / PingAccess
+# Sample Github CICD Pipeline - PingFederate / PingAccess to AKS

 To run: